Skip to Main Content

 New report shows gambling problems and mental illness frequently occur together

-Problem gambling in people seeking treatment for mental illness
+Cover of the problem gambling in people seeking treatment for mental illness

 The Victorian Responsible Gambling Foundation today released a research report that shows problem gambling prevalence in gamblers who attended mental health services was eight times higher than in the Victorian general population, with one in two gamblers experiencing some level of gambling harm.